 The importance of connecting children to nature

-Last month, the Ottawa Citizen ran a series of articles which reinforced the importance of unstructured outdoor play for kids’ physical and mental health.
+Back in January 2018, the Ottawa Citizen ran a series of articles which reinforced the importance of unstructured outdoor play for kids’ physical and mental health.
 Author Wayne Scanlan’s March 23rd article, Kids are now heavier, rounder and weaker – the fix ought to be simple featured Dr. Mark Tremblay’s research, the director of the Healthy Active Living and Obesity Research Group (HALO) based at the Children’s Hospital of Eastern Ontario (CHEO).
 His research concluded that millennial kids are taller, heavier, rounder and weaker than kids from the 1980s.
-As well, Vancouver Sun just ran the article Kids need access to nature for mental health (Jill Sturdy just attended the Child and Nature International Conference last week to learn more about strategies to connect young Canadians to nature and the outdoors).
+As well, Vancouver Sun just ran the article Kids need access to nature for mental health (Jill Sturdy attended the Child and Nature International Conference to learn more about strategies to connect young Canadians to nature and the outdoors).

 Why?
 Our society has become less active.
 We lead a more sedentary lifestyle.